MaramAlossaimi/MaramAlossaimi/content/summer school:workshops/summer schools/index.md

 I attended

 1. The virtual Geoquant 2021, Geometry and Quantization  summer school that was organised by Freiburg University from 2 to 6 August 2021.
-I aslo particpated by presented my poster with the title 'Poisson Algebras I'
+I aslo particpated by presented my poster with the title 'Poisson Algebras I'.

 2. The virtual $K$-Theory and Representation Theory from 19 to 23 July 2021.

-3. The virtual finite and infinite-dimensional meeting on Lie groupoids, Poisson geometry and integrability workshop from 16 to 20 August 2021.
+3. The virtual finite and infinite-dimensional meeting on Lie groupoids, Poisson geometry and

+integrability workshop from 16 to 20 August 2021.